DwayneLieck/personal-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Research Consultant
+role: Research Assisstant

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Universität Freiburg
+- name: University of Freiburg
   url: https://uni-freiburg.de

 # Short bio (displayed in user profile at end of posts)